stfc/quantum-neo-dynamics/README.md

-Approximate quantum circuit compilation for proton-transfer kinetics on quantum processors.

-## Getting Started

-### Dependencies

-*
-*
+A repository to accompany the paper "Approximate quantum circuit compilation for proton-transfer kinetics on quantum processors".
+Here we provide a set of circuits designed to model dynamics of proton transfer in malonaldehyde using the [Nuclear Electronic Orbital theory](https://doi.org/10.1063/1.1494980).
+We also provide the results generated from our simulations that are described in the paper.

 ### 🛠️ Installation